testsigmahq/testsigma-docs/src/pages/docs/elements/web-apps/capture-single-element.md

 ![test case results section highlighted on a test plan run details page in Testsigma](https://docs.testsigma.com/images/capture-single-element/test-case-results-section-highlighited-test-plan-run-testsigma.png)

 3. On the ‘Test Step Result Details’ page that opens, click on the test step that you want to edit.
-For the purpose of this article, you need to hover on the test step that has a UI identifier and the one that you want to edit.
+For the purpose of this article, you need to hover on the test step that has an Element and the one that you want to edit.
 4. On hover, the edit button will appear:

 ![edit button on hover over a test step in test results in Testsigma](https://docs.testsigma.com/images/capture-single-element/edit-button-on-hover-test-step-in-test-results-testsigma.png)

 Click on this edit button.

-5. On the edit interface that opens, click on the UI Identifier that you wanted to edit.
+5. On the edit interface that opens, click on the Element that you wanted to edit.
 In our case, we will click on ‘Username’.
 6. A layover will appear containing the elements in the project, as also shown in the screenshot below:

 ![layover listing elements in project in Testsigma](https://docs.testsigma.com/images/capture-single-element/layover-listing-elements-in-project-in-testsigma.png)

-7. Here, if you want to add a UI Identifier that is not added already, then you can start typing a new name for it.
+7. Here, if you want to add a Element that is not added already, then you can start typing a new name for it.
 If the name does not exist already, the option “NEW” will appear as shown below:

 ![add new name identifier from result page in Testsigma](https://docs.testsigma.com/images/capture-single-element/add-new-name-identifier-from-result-page-in-testsigma.png)